clam004/docker-pytorch-api/README.md

 #### Dockerfile

 The Dockerfile turns this application into a container.
-Inside you will see a commented file showing how first an Nvidia CUDA image is first nbuilt.
+Inside you will see a commented file showing how first an Nvidia CUDA image is first built.
 Then apt-get and miniconda are used to build python3.8, then PyTorch, then the API and model itself are loaded.
 Last,  set the entrypoint as /start.sh and expose port 80 of the image.

 ## Credit and references